NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide End* --

-Follow along as we discuss the lessons.
+Follow along in the lesson plan as we discuss the lessons.

 ## Lesson 1